 The ACGME aims to improve the population health and health care through the assessment and advancement of graduate medical education.
 The ACGME maintains several data collection systems designed to aid in the assessment of each program, the sponsoring institutions and the resident experience in necessary clinical encounters.
-The accreditation data system enables bidirectional communication between the ACGME and sponsoring institutions and the resident Case Log System is maintained by the ACGME to catalog the resident experience in required clinical encounters.
+The accreditation data system enables bidirectional communication between the ACGME and sponsoring institutions and the residency programs.
+The ACGME Surveys are used to monitor the training environment and clinical education of residents.
+The Resident Case Log System is maintained by the ACGME to catalog the resident experience in required clinical encounters.